rpede/MobileProgramming24/_interactivity/photos.md

 The default camera app on your phone will attempt to seamless switch between cameras depending on the zoom level.
 Such fancy camera switching is way beyond the scope of this tutorial.
-Instead we simply list all the cameras and let the user pick the one to use.
+Instead, we simply list all the cameras and let the user pick the one to use.

 ```dart
 Widget _buildCameraSelection() {